tschiemer/ocac/README.md

 - [Official *Tools and Demos* CPP Implementation](https://github.com/OCAAlliance/OcaToolsAndDemos/)

-In the future [ANEMAN](https://www.aneman.net/) - the free connection management tool - is ment to support AES70 and would seem like a promising
+In the future [ANEMAN](https://www.aneman.net/) - the free connection management tool - is ment to support AES70 and would seem promising.